PieterNatanael/TemptationTrack/README.md

 Track milestones, monitor progress, and stay motivated on your journey.
 TemptationTrack: Your tool for positive change

-If you have any questions or concerns about our privacy policy, please contact us at pieternatanael@icloud.com.
+If you have any questions or concerns about our app or privacy policy, please contact us at pieternatanael@icloud.com.

 PRIVACY POLICY
 Privacy Policy for TemptationTrack